Gas Fireplace Safety Tips for San Francisco Bay Area Winters

 You might not have noticed it as they can sometimes look similar to your smoke alarms.
 So before lighting your first fire this season go around and test all the alarms in your home, and replace any batteries that are running low or are dead.

-Learn More About Fireplaces From the Experts at Creative Energy
+Learn More Gas Fireplace Safety Tips from the Experts at Creative Energy